 FOUR pecan pies deep and TEN pounds heavier, I now have a perfect Thanksgiving pecan pie recipe for you.

 It’s buttery, caramelly, gooey, chewy yumminess.
 And, the filling sets up nice and firm so that every slice is clean.
 Truly, this recipe results in everything a pecan pie should be.

-For this pie, you can make my Flaky Pie Crust recipe for this pecan pie.
+Use my Flaky Pie Crust recipe for this pecan pie.
 There’s no need to pre-bake the crust.
 Just use it straight from the freezer.
 If you’re short on time, a store-bought crust is fine (I won’t tell.) 🙂

 Thanksgiving Pecan Pie

 - Make my Flaky Pie Crust recipe and place the crust in the freezer.
 Alternatively, use a frozen store-bought pie crust.

 - Preheat oven to 350 degrees F. Place a pizza stone or baking tray on the middle rack.

 - Melt the butter in a medium pot over low heat.

 - Add the corn syrup and sugars.
 Increase heat to medium, and stir until the sugars dissolve.